holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ## Article 2: Duties to Other Role-Fillers

-As a Role Lead, you have the following duties to all others filling Roles in the Organization.
-These duties only apply when the other party is acting on behalf of one of their own Roles in the Organization, and names that Role on request.
+As a Role Lead, you have the following duties to other Role Leads in the Organization when they're acting on behalf of their own Roles.

 ### 2.1 Duty of Transparency